raimohanska/ui-thread-as-monad/README.md

 in the UI thread again.
 The `blocking` function can be used to run any IO action in the UI thread.
 I figured the name should be shouting aloud "I'll be blocking your UI thread if you get stupid".

+The UI Monad can be thought as a way of using monads as "programmable semicolons".
+You can write code that looks like a sequence of actions that are executed synchronously, yet the programmable (invisible) semicolons decouple your actions into the UI thread.
+I find at least a couple of great things about this design:

+- Minimal boilerplate: shifting between execution modes is easy using `background` and `blocking` functions
+- No way to accidentally run stuff in the wrong thread: when you're in the UI monad, your code is run in the UI thread.
+Background running and blocking calls need explicit `background` or `blocking` calls

 Note that the UI Monad is fully functional: You can run UI actions using the `inUiThread` function.
 The only catch here is that you have to